-You've paid \$1,000 for airfares and \$1,500 for 10 nights' accommodation.
-An unexpected event means you need to return to New Zealand early after five nights.
+Here's another example: you've paid \$1,000 for return airfares, but due to an unexpected event you need to return to New Zealand early.
 Your original airline can't change your return flight, so you buy a new flight for \$700 with a new airline.
 Your original airline refunds you \$200 for your unused return ticket.
-You cancel your remaining five nights' accommodation and get a \$100 refund.

 Your additional costs are higher than your original costs.
-This means you can claim \$1,150 - your additional costs of \$700, less the \$200 refund, plus your \$750 of unused accommodation, less the \$100 refund.
-This would put you back to your original financial position.
+This means you can claim \$500, which is your \$700 of additional cost of airfares, less the \$200 refund to put you back to your original financial position.

-Everything under D.3.4 Conditions of cover for changes to your journey once you have left (page 56) applies.
+Everything under D.3.5 Conditions of cover for changes to your journey once you have left (page 63) applies.

-- Anything excluded under D.3.5 Other losses we won't cover if you need to change your plans after you've left (page 56) - Anything excluded under E. General exclusions things we never cover (page 85)
+- Any claims, costs or losses under this benefit that have been paid under D.1.13 Repatriation benefit (page 47) - Anything excluded under D.3.6 Other losses we won't cover if you need to change your plans after you've left (page 63) - Anything excluded under E. General exclusions things we never cover (page 90)

-D.3.3 Delayed journey to a special event
+D.3.4 Delayed journey to a special event